Rydia: Reception

 Rydia has received generally positive reception and has been recognized as a fan favorite by GamesRadar.
 Ali Rapp of Game Informer praised her design, calling it beautiful and iconic; she cited Rydia's outfit and hair as part of why she is so recognizable.
 Her outfit has received positive reception, though it was controversial back around release in North America.
-Maddy Myers for Paste Magazine was not sure whether she liked her outfit, but still found it memorable.
+Maddy Myers for Paste magazine was not sure whether she liked her outfit, but still found it memorable.
 She called her green hair beautiful.
 Marc Nix of IGN ranked her the 15th best Final Fantasy character.
 He discussed her sprite, which he felt was a particularly striking design in comparison to earlier Final Fantasy sprites, as well as how "surprisingly tragic" her story was for a game of its era.
 IGN readers ranked her the 10th best Final Fantasy character.

 Andy Corrigan of IGN praised a moment where she struggles with the trauma of fire due to her home being destroyed by it and being needed to use fire magic to melt a wall of ice.
 He found this believable, and a moment that stuck with him.
 Sophia Tong of GamesRadar+ regarded her as her favorite role-playing game party member due to her personality and power.
 Jedediah H. identified her as one of his favorite characters from his youth, holding her so highly due to her maturity in spite of her age.
 Chad Concelmo for Destructoid regarded Rydia's return as an adult as one of the "best surprises" in the game and one of his favorites in video games.
 He notes that it "never really happened" that a character ages in a game and praises the appearance of the Mist Dragon as contributing to the significance of Rydia's return.
-Hilary Andreff of RPGFan discussed how striking Rydia's design was as a child and how affecting it was to discover she had killed her mother.